giuseppemag/presentations/blp/strategic tech roadmap proposal.md

 ❌ The BO+PO think up features and epics and define requirements.
 ❌ A clear and detailed design is iterated with all relevant stakeholders.
 ❌ The development team works as one mind and delivers quickly and efficiently.
+⚠️ Developers are happy to come, and stay for many years, at BLP.

 ---